-If a user is not in the system for some time (for example, when the user is on an extended leave), you can revoke the certificate.
-This leaves the user account in the system, but the user cannot access it until you renew the certificate.
+- If a user will not be in the system for some time (for example, going on an extended leave), you can revoke the certificate.
+This leaves the user account in the system, but it cannot be accessed until you renew the certificate. - To revoke a key / certificate, select the key / certificate and click Revoke. - 12.
+On the Encryption page:

-10. In Encryption: